rodneyosodo/africastalking-eris-devkit-playground/src/11Servo/README.md

 # SERVO MOTOR
 ###### tags: `eris-devkit`
 ## INTRODUCTION
 Want to add motion to your next Arduino project without building a motor controller?
 Then servo motors might be the solid launching point for you.
-With servo motors you can precisely control the positioning of these motors.
+With servo motors, you can precisely control the positioning of these motors.
 Instructing them where to point, and they’ll do it for you.

 ## BACKGROUND INFORMATION

 #### What is Servo?
-Servo is a general term for a closed loop control system.
+Servo is a general term for a closed-loop control system.

-A closed loop system uses the feedback signal to adjust the speed and direction of the motor to achieve the desired result.
+A closed-loop system uses the feedback signal to adjust the speed and direction of the motor to achieve the desired result.

 The output shaft drives a servo arm and is also connected to a potentiometer (pot).

-The potentiometer provides position feedback to the servo control unit where the current position of the motor is compared to the target position.
+The potentiometer provides position feedback to the servo control unit, where the current position of the motor is compared to the target position.

 According to the error, the control unit corrects the actual position of the motor so that it matches the target position.

 #### How Servo Motors Work?
 You can control the servo motor by sending a series of pulses to the signal line.
-A conventional analog servo motor expects to receive a pulse roughly every 20 milliseconds (i.e. signal should be 50Hz).
+A conventional analog servo motor expects to receive a pulse roughly every 20 milliseconds (i.e., the signal should be 50Hz).

 The length of the pulse determines the position of the servo motor.

 If the pulse is high for 1ms, then the servo angle will be zero.
 If the pulse is high for 1.5ms, then the servo will be at its center position.
-If the pulse is high for 2ms, then the servo will at 180 degrees.
+If the pulse is high for 2ms, then the servo will operate at 180 degrees.
 Pulses ranging between 1ms and 2ms will move the servo shaft through the full 180 degrees of its travel.

 #### Pinout